gssi/mastitis-detection/README.md

 # On Windows (PowerShell)
 my_venv\Scripts\activate

-# On Linux/macOS/WSL
+# On Linux/WSL
 source my_venv/bin/activate

 # 5. Install Python dependencies
-pip install -r requirements.txt   # use "pip3" if required on Linux/Mac
+pip install -r requirements.txt   # use "pip3" if required on Linux

 # (To deactivate the environment)
 deactivate